PhilipNaudus/simple_site-gh-pages/pages/qing/mulan_joins_the_army.md

 <div class="note-hidden" id="note">
 <ol>
-<li>This anonymously authored play has been translated into English Shiamin Kwa and Wilt Idema.
+<li>This anonymously authored play has been translated into English by Shiamin Kwa and Wilt Idema.
 Their translation appears in their book *Mulan: Five Versions of a Classic Chinese Legend*.</li>
-<li>Kwa and Idema choose to translate the title as *Mu Lan Joins the Army* in order to distinguish it from Xu Wei's play *Mulan Joins the Army*.
+<li>Kwa and Idema choose to translate the title as *Mu Lan Joins the Army* in order to distinguish it from Xu Wei's play *[Mulan Joins the Army](/pages/ming/mulan_joins_the_army_xu_wei)*.
 However, because the two plays have identical names in Chinese, I have chosen to give them identical titles in English (even though this makes distinguishing them more difficult).</li>
 </ol>
 </div>